-'I have worked to ensure the right local health services and facilities are available; so I successfully campaigned to keep Macclesfield A&E open, to bar car-parking charges at Congleton Hospital, for better support for GP surgeries, and those experiencing mental health difficulties.'
+'I have worked to ensure the right local health services and facilities are available; so I successfully campaigned to keep Macclesfield A&E open, to bar car-parking charges at Congleton Hospital, for better support for GP surgeries, and for better support for those experiencing mental health difficulties.'

 Fiona has strongly campaigned to keep Congleton War Memorial Hospital vibrantly serving the town of Congleton, including successfully challenging attempts to introduce inequitable car-parking charges there, raising this in the House of Commons with the Communities Minister.

 Together with neighbouring MPs, Fiona also successfully campaigned to ensure that local A&E facilities in Macclesfield stay open - confirmed November 2016 - and is determined, if ever required, to fight just as vigorously to retain maternity services at Macclesfield Hospital.
 Furthermore, it was announced in July 2017 that not only will the A&E stay open but also that the Government has announced that an additional £879,000 has been awarded to support Accident and Emergency care at Macclesfield Hospital.